renanfranca/renanfranca.github.io/_posts/2022-09-03-deploy-jhipster-monolithic-angularjs-and-spring-boot-at-fly.io.md

 I accessed the app every day at least 10 times a day, I only got 5 downtimes the first week.
 After that me, and my wife didn't notice any downtime 😊!
 It looks like the app was always warmed up and ready to receive requests.

 On the dashboard web app, you can see a lot of information about your app: https://fly.io/dashboard.
 My application constantly use 226 MB from the 232 MB available.
-In addition that, you can access the Grafana dashboard https://fly-metrics.net/ for awesome insight info 👏!
+In addition, you can access the Grafana dashboard https://fly-metrics.net/ for awesome insight info 👏!

+## Special Thanks
 I just wanna say thank you to the fly.io team to add this free high-quality free tier option!
 It has the bearing minimum for your MVP version and to use it to host your portfolio projects!

+Thank you [@pascalgrimaud](https://twitter.com/pascalgrimaud?t=aUYEiYODOpXITMcmTOkbOQ&s=09) for being available to chat and help me out when I've got stuck!
+It's important to read another point of view when I can't move on.